oyvczfo05177/notes/README.md

 # 2024-03-12
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, always strive for simplicity in design and implementation.
 This means writing clean, readable code that's easy to understand, maintain, and debug.
 Complexity might seem impressive at first, but it often leads to bugs, inefficiencies, and scalability issues.
 Remember, a complex system that works is invariably found to have evolved from a simple system that worked.
 So start simple, refine, and only add complexity where absolutely necessary."

+# 2024-03-13
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help:

+1. Prioritize tasks: When you are working on a project, it is important to determine which tasks are the most critical and should be completed first.
+By prioritizing your tasks in this way, you can ensure that you focus on the right things and don't waste time on things that are less important.
+2. Plan ahead: Planning ahead is essential in programming.
+You should always have a clear idea of what you want to achieve and how you will go about achieving it.
+Creating a plan will also help to keep you focused and prevent you from getting sidetracked.
+3. Stay organized: Keeping your code, project files, notes, etc. organized is crucial for efficiency and ease of use.
+Using version control systems, such as Git, can help with this, as it allows you keep track of all your changes and easily revert to previous versions if necessary.
+Additionally, using well-structured code and organizing your files and folders in a logical manner can make it easier to find and maintain your projects.